AI NewsTechnology News

 Microsoft has announced the introduction of AI-powered auto-categorization functionality within the Microsoft Photos app for Windows.
 The new feature is currently rolling out to users participating in the Windows Insider Program, as confirmed by a September 25, 2025, post on the Windows Insider blog.

-The update leverages artificial intelligence to automatically tag and organize a user’s local photo library.
+The update makes use of artificial intelligence to automatically tag and organize a user’s local photo library.
 This is intended to improve searchability and overall media management within the native Windows application.
 Users will be able to search their collection through an automatically organised section or via the search bar.
 Currently, the categories in this feature are limited to four categories i.e. screenshots, receipts, identity documents, and notes.

 Catching Up to AI-Powered Organization